Grizedale Hall: No 1 POW camp

-During World War II Grizedale Hall was commandeered by the War Office and became officially known as No 1 POW Camp (Officers) Grizedale Hall since 1939, to hold the most elite of German P.O.W.'s like General Field Marshal Gerd von Rundstedt.
+During World War II Grizedale Hall was commandeered by the War Office and became officially known as No 1 POW Camp (Officers) Grizedale Hall since 1939, to hold the most elite of German POWs.
 As many of the prisoners were rescued survivors from sunken U-boats, it also became known as the "U-Boat Hotel".
 A well-known prisoner was Otto Kretschmer, Germany's most successful U-boat captain until his capture.

 The camp incorporated watchtowers, a double perimeter fence that encircled the house and around thirty huts.
 Together these could hold around 300 prisoners.
 The camp also had a kitchen garden, a football pitch and a library containing German-language books.

 The fighter pilot Franz Baron von Werra was initially held there and made a famous escape attempt in late 1940, inspiring the story of the 1957 film The One That Got Away, Grizedale Hall serving as the film site just shortly before its destruction.
 Other known prisoners were rear-admiral Hans Voss, SS-general Maximilian von Herff, General Wilhelm Ritter von Thoma and U-boat commander Werner Lott.
 The camp was emptied in 1946 of all remaining prisoners to be repatriated to Germany and Austria.
 The POW camp Grizedale Hall also inspired the 1970 war drama film The McKenzie Break and is site of the 1989 thriller A Cage of Eagles by James Follet.
-Italian PoWs were also housed here, some carrying out gardening and other jobs in the local area.
+Italian POWs were also housed here, some carrying out gardening and other jobs in the local area.

 The Yan

-A new building for the Grizedale Forest visitor centre called "The Yan" (Cumbrian for One) was built in 2008 in extension of the remaining annex to the former hall, a construction of timber and natural stone, designed by Sutherland Hussey Architects of Edinburgh and opened on 23 June 2008 by Lord Clark of Windermere.
+A new building for the Grizedale Forest visitor centre called "The Yan" (from Yan tan tethera) was built in 2008 in extension of the remaining annex to the former hall, a construction of timber and natural stone, designed by Sutherland Hussey Architects of Edinburgh and opened on 23 June 2008 by Lord Clark of Windermere.